lightChaserX/neural-global-shutter/README.md

   <img src="resources/RSGR_problem.png" width="800"/>
 </div>

+> **Abbreviation:** [RS](https://en.wikipedia.org/wiki/Rolling_shutter)&rarr;rolling shutter; GS&rarr;global shutter; [RSGR](https://www.baumer.com/ca/en/service-support/technical-information-industrial-cameras/rolling-shutter-global-shutter-two-principles-of-exposure-/a/rolling-shutter-global-shutter#:~:text=Some%20rolling%20shutter%20sensors%20provide,typical%20for%20rolling%20shutter%20sensors.)&rarr;rolling shutter with global reset

-- We offer an alternative and new solution for rolling shutter (RS) rectification by turning the rectification problem into a deblur-like one with RSGR, a widely ignored feature of RS.
+- We offer an alternative and new solution for RS rectification by turning the rectification problem into a deblur-like one with RSGR, a widely ignored feature of RS sensors.
 - We propse a method to restore clean video from RSGR inputs by eliminating the spatial-varying distortions.
 - We collect a dataset with paired RSGR and GS videos under real scenes for developing and evaluating algorithms.

 ## Updates

 - 2022/03/11: We make the RSGR-GS [dataset](https://drive.google.com/file/d/1gkZpdtDPMGyQF6t-GVq6YgjQ3QfknVRv/view?usp=sharing) public available.

 ## Citation